 Get a decision

 We’ll verify your information and review your credit profile.
-If your application meets our borrowing criteria, you’ll get approved for a specific amount with a specific interest rate and repayment term.
+If your application meets our borrowing criteria, you’ll get approved for a specific amount with a specific cost of working capital and repayment term.

 After you accept your offer and sign a few documents, you can start using your money directly from your business bank account.
 Get funds in as little as 24 hours — for most applications.